Living Conditions in Cameroon

 Professionalism, dress, and behavior

-Visible body piercings (other than earrings for women) and tattoos are not common in professional settings.
-They may draw unwanted attention in public that could make Volunteers feel uncomfortable.
+Visible body piercings (other than earrings for women) and tattoos are uncommon in professional settings.
+While generally accepted by the population, they may attract unwanted attention in some communities.
+Clothing styles vary between urban and rural areas and across regions, and Volunteers may feel comfortable adopting local styles within their communities.